 If you see nothing else at the museum, you must visit the ‘evolution of the species’ exhibit and ‘The Power Within’, which provides insight into the natural phenomenon that is the earthquake.

 Also, ‘The Vault’ is a place to see a fascinating collection of rare stones, gems and meteorites, some of which are extremely valuable.

 The museum runs several free demonstrations and lectures, and during the summer months, you can access the peaceful wildlife garden (Between April and October) for no charge.

 Most of what you see in the Natural History Museum is free, but you should check before entering.

 Nearest Tube Stations: South Kensington, Gloucester Road

 The Science Museum

-Probably the most interactive museum in London, The Science museum displays past and present innovations that have come to be as a result of our growing understanding of the world of science.
-From industry to medicine to space travel, you’ll find much to see and enjoy here.
+Probably the most interactive museum in London, The Science museum displays past and present innovations that have come to be due to our growing understanding of the world of science.

 Then this is the place to come – and it’s all free.